-Bonum Bank's Annual General Meeting was held in March 2023.
-The Annual General Meeting dealt with statutory matters and elected Jaakko Pulli, Hanna Linna, Kirsi Salo and Ilkka Lähteenmäki to the Board of Directors.
+Bonum Bank's Annual General Meeting was held in April 2024.
+The Annual General Meeting dealt with statutory matters, decided to pay EUR 1,000 thousand divided, and elected Jaakko Pulli, Hanna Linna, Kirsi Salo and Ilkka Lähteenmäki to the Board of Directors.
 Jaakko Pulli has served as Chair of the Board.